A person ashing a preroll into a glass ashtray

 As long as the THCA products are hemp-derived and contain under 0.3% Delta-9 by dry weight, they’re all good.

 THCO’s legal status is more complicated, though.
 The DEA announced that THCO is a controlled substance due to how it’s made back in 2023.
-Since then, it’s basically been banned at the federal level, even though it’s derived from hemp too.
+As mentioned above, a court ruling now considers THCO Farm-Bill compliant.

 Types of Products

 In contrast, THCO is found mostly in vapes, edibles, tinctures, and concentrates.
-You won’t find any flower since it doesn’t exist in nature.
+You won’t find it in the cannabis plant, since it doesn’t exist in nature.
 Remember the concerns with product quality and legality if you do decide to use THCO.

-From our perspective, the THCA vs THCO comparison speaks for itself.
+From our perspective, the comparison between THCA and THCO speaks for itself.
 One is natural, legal, and delivers a genuine cannabis experience.
-So why bother with the uncertainty of THCO?
+The other is more complicated.

 The truth is, THCO and THCA couldn’t be more different.
-Even though their origins can both be traced back to the cannabis plant, only one is found in nature.
-That’s enough for us!
+Even though their origins can both be traced back to the cannabis plant, only THCA is found in nature.
+THCA converts into classic Delta-9 THC when heated, delivering the same familiar effects as traditional cannabis.
+Meanwhile, THCO is synthetic, far stronger, and comes with potential safety considerations.

 About the Author